FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

 ### Constructor

-The next step is set up our subsystem and add a default command:
+The next step is to set up our subsystem and add a default command:

 ```java
     private void configureSubsystems() {